HONOR THE PAST. WELCOME THE FUTURE.

 The project is proposed to be financed using local public funds, but also private funds contributed by Palafox Hospitality, Ltd (Fasken).
 The Memorandum of Understanding sets forth a framework where the City of Laredo will cover the project construction costs, while the Fasken group will donate land it owns to the City and pay for Conference center feasibility, planning and environmental studies, architectural and engineering design fees, project development costs, and construction management costs.

 The project is currently in the conceptual design and feasibility phase, and the team is working to produce a preliminary design and size, and address due diligence items.
 Once the conceptual design is approved, the preliminary probable costs are expected in late spring and will be made available to the public.

 The project team is evaluating recent traffic studies conducted to assure all traffic options are explored for ingress and egress into the riverfront and other impacted areas.
-San Agustin Avenue, at the La Posada Hotel garage end, is expected to be extended into the riverfront parking area behind the convention center and hotel, to help move traffic off the plaza area and into the riverfront.
+San Agustin Avenue, at the La Posada Hotel garage end, is expected to be extended into the riverfront parking area behind the Conference Center and hotel, to help move traffic off the plaza area and into the riverfront.